vicenteg/drill-data-prep-example/schema-change/README.md

+# Overview

+Drill is a fantastic tool for querying JSON data.
+But Drill isn't magical, and sometimes it runs into some data that it can't quite handle (yet).
+This post walks through an example of such a scenario, and how you might work through the issue using a little bit of Python code.

 # Scenario

 You have data where the schema changes.
 In this example, we look at the case where you have a field that changes from a single value to a list, or vice versa.